sigasi/sigasi_insights/faq.md

 ## What are the system requirements?

 * Sigasi Studio Standalone is supported on:
-    * Windows: Windows 8 (32 bit and 64 bit) or newer
+    * Windows: Windows 10 (64 bit) or newer
     * Mac OS X: latest version
-    * Linux: RedHat Enterprise Linux RHEL 6 (64 bit) or newer.
+    * Linux: RedHat Enterprise Linux RHEL 7.5 (64 bit) or newer.
   We recommend at least **2GB of memory**, and you need **about 300MB** of free disk space.

 * Sigasi Studio as Plugin in your own Eclipse installation:
-    * Eclipse 4.4 or higher
+    * Eclipse 4.5 or higher
     * Java JRE 8 or higher
     * And all requirements from the standalone version